CalEITC4Me has been busy — here are some highlights!

 - You must claim the credit to receive it.
 Over 50,000 working people filed California taxes in 2017 and failed to claim the credit;

-- Many people who qualify for the credit and are eligible for up to $6,000 fail to simply file taxes because they make below the required income threshold.
+- Many people who qualify for the credit and are eligible for, in some cases, more than $6,000 fail to simply file taxes because they make below the required income threshold.